Cobordism Obstructions to Complex Sections II: Torsion Obstructions: Construction of Spectra

-In this document, we begin to describe the image of the forgetful map $\pi_*(\MTU(d))\ra \pi_*(\MU)$.
+We will now describe the image of the map $\pi_*(\MTU(d))\ra \pi_*(\MU)$.
 As stated in the introduction, we will call the torsion in the cokernel, the torsion obstructions.
 Thus we determine which cobordism classes of manifolds can be equipped with complex sections.
 To do so, we will study the $p$-local Adams-Novikov spectral sequence for $\MTU(d)$.